 This is a real challenge and not to be taken on board casually, I am not even sure it's possible, but that's what we want to see don't we?

 It's an epic challenge - and not just for the runners - it will be interesting to organise too.

-With the logistics involved, this event is only open to 15 entries
+With the logistics involved, this event is only open to a maximum of 10 entries